JAMA February 08, 2006

-Low-Fat Dietary Pattern and Risk of Invasive Breast Cancer/Cardiovascular Disease: The Women's Health Initiative Randomized Controlled Dietary Modification Trial
+Low-Fat Dietary Pattern and Risk of Invasive Breast Cancer / Risk of Cardiovascular Disease: The Women's Health Initiative Randomized Controlled Dietary Modification Trial

 Bottom Line